101 REASONS

 …to oppose 10-year-long chainsaw “thinning” & herbicides “treatments” in Tomales Bay State Park’s lush coastal forest.

-A devastating industrial deforestation project is being proposed for over 1,500 acres of an approximately 2,500-acre dense, lush, moist and secluded coastal forest, at Tomales Bay State Park in west Marin county, CA.
+A devastating industrial deforestation project is in the works for roughly 1,000 acres of an approximately 2,000-acre dense, lush, secluded coastal forest, at Tomales Bay State Park in west Marin County, CA.

 • BACKGROUND and general info on the Tomales Bay State Park forest assault is HERE: https://www.TreeSpiritProject.com/CalFire

 The rest of this page is a growing list of all that is egregiously wrong, and destructive, and patently false, about this multi-million dollar, forest-reducing assault — which describes chainsaws, chippers, masticating machines and herbicides as “treatments” to “improve” forest “health” and wildfire resilience.
-These two agencies — which the general public mistakenly believes protect wild forests — would denude an unusually lush, dense, unmanaged coastal cloud forest in the name of wildfire safety and forest health.
-The agencies seek to “manage” the forest, felling scores of trees and literally hundreds of plants — in order to “save” it.
+These two agencies, CalPark and CalFire (and the U.S. Forest Service, too) — which the general public mistakenly believes protect wild forests — will assault an unusually lush, dense, previously unmanaged coastal cloud forest in the name of wildfire safety and forest health.

-A biologist with the Western Watersheds Project analyzes — and criticizes — the Tomales Bay deforestation project.
+A biologist with the Western Watersheds Project analyzes — and debunks — the Tomales Bay deforestation project.

 https://treespiritproject.com/wp-content/uploads/2023/03/WWP-et-al-1.19.23-Tomales-Bay-State-Park-draft-plan-COMMENTS-PWP.pdf